alims86/ELK-Project/README.md

 ### Using the Playbook

-- Copy the /etc/ansible/files to etc/ansible/roles.
+Copy the ansible.cfg file to /etc/ansible.
-- Update the host file to include the IP addresses of the VMs.
+Update the hosts file to include the DVWA Vitrual Machines Private IP Addresses and ELK Private IP Address.
-- Run the playbook, and navigate to http://elkserverPublicIP:5601/setup.php to check that the installation worked as expected.
+Run the playbook etc/ansible/roles/metric-playbook.yml and navigate to the ELK server on port tcp 5601 to ensure to check that the installation worked as expected with the following URL: http://20.57.177.19:5601/app/infra#/infrastructure/inventory

-_ Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?
-Host file and Copy Hosts to etc/Anisble
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?
-The hosts file to include the Webservers Private IPs and ELK IP.
-- _Which URL do you navigate to in order to check that the ELK server is running?  http://20.57.177.19:5601/app/infra#/infrastructure/inventory